MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/costing/indirect-costs-in-pr.md

 ## Symptoms

-The *indirect costs in process* report presents information on production orders that were partially processed and later deleted.
+The 'Indirect costs in process' report presents information on production orders that were partially processed and later deleted.

 ## Resolution